 By cutting away from space, Nolan sacrifices his immersive tone for plot; he gives scenes that once felt desolate the pacing of any of those astronauts vs ground control movies about missions in our own galactic backyard.
 Heavy, cataclysmic action will cut to someone putting a book on a shelf and then back to the spaceship, something which the movie intends to be poetic.
 When it's time for the plot to be "solved," the adult daughter is given so much power over understanding the events around her that if Interstellar was a Mel Brooks film, she would have pulled the film's script off the shelf and read it first, to be able to extrapolate so many specific plot details from so little information.
 It's the symphony of convenience that all sci-fi becomes when its concepts run away from its logic.
 It's parody with the seriousness of a eulogy.

 Interstellar occasionally achieves 2001-levels of visual grandeur: the time distortion planet sequence is an Astounding Stories novella all on its own.
-But if you stripped out the technical achievements, it reads at times like The Cloverfield Paradox, a movie whose baffling gravitas is squeezed into the form of a forced declaration of purpose and a lot of jibber-jabber.
+But if you stripped out the technical achievements, its gravitas becomes baffling surrounded by so many forced declarations of purpose and melodramatic jibber-jabber.
 Its look is made for luxury but its moving parts are made for TV.
-Paradox even breaks the tension of outer space with awkward asides on earth just like Interstellar, which makes even the most dramatic scenes feel as rehearsed as Hathaway’s lines (she reads everything like she’s writing a thesis on the subject, which stands out even more obviously against McConaughey, who is a virtuoso at acting like no one’s told him yet which movie he’s in).
+Breaking the tension of outer space with awkward asides on earth ultimately makes even the most dramatic scenes feel as rehearsed as Hathaway’s lines (she reads everything like she’s writing a thesis on the subject, which stands out even more obviously against McConaughey, who is a virtuoso at acting like no one’s told him yet which movie he’s in).
 Chastain is woefully miscast as Amy Adams, having no capacity to act in any way that does not exude ego; here she comes off petulant, not the human I’d choose to represent humanity but maybe a better choice than she realizes.
 Hathaway, despite her glowing rhetoric, means well.
 When could less have ever been said of her?
 (When could more?)

 Image is a screenshot from the film: ©Paramount Pictures/Legendary Pictures